rust-lang/book/second-edition/nostarch/chapter17.md

 Rust is not.
 There is no way to define a struct that inherits the parent struct’s fields and method implementations.
-However, if you’re used to having inheritance in your programming toolbox, there are other solutions in Rust depending on your reasons for using inheritance.
+However, if you’re used to having inheritance in your programming toolbox, there are other solutions in Rust depending on your reason for reaching for inheritance in the first place.

-There are two main reasons to reach for inheritance.
+There are two main reasons to choose inheritance.
 The first is for re-use of
 code: you can implement particular behavior for one type, and inheritance enables you to re-use that implementation for a different type.
 Rust code can be shared using default trait method implementations instead, which we saw in